merisolu/42sh/README.md

   - The following redirection operations: ">", "<", ">>" and "<<"
   - File descriptor aggregation ">&"
   - Command line separators ";" and logical-operators "&&" and "||"
-  - Both environment and internal shell variables
+  - Both environment and internal shell variables (export, set, unset)
   - Job control monitoring (jobs, fg, bg, and the '&' operator)
   - Correct monitoring of all signals
   - Inhibitors (" ", ' ', \)